Kunter-Bunt/Marius-Wodtke-Blog/content/post/other/advancedqueries1/index.md

 ```

 ## Filtering on related
 Another cool feature here is the ability to filter on the related entity.
-So in the sample below we are only caring about the Contact, but we dont have the Id of the Account yet.
-Simple query could mean that we first get the Account with that exact Name and then query by ParentCustomerId, but with a join we can filter directly by `account.Name`.
+So in the sample below, we are only caring about the Contact, but we don't have the ID of the Account yet.
+A simple query could mean that we first get the Account with that exact Name and then query by ParentCustomerId, but with a join, we can filter directly by `account.Name`.
 ```
 var cont = (from contact in ctx.ContactSet
                 join account in ctx.AccountSet on contact.ParentCustomerId.Id equals account.AccountId